IIIF/api/source/presentation/4.0/model.md

     "type": "UnitValue",
     "unit": "relative",
     "value": 1.0
-  },
-  "transform": []
   }
+}
 ```

-FIXME: "No default direction, MUST provide a Rotate Transform.", changed language to default to -y to match Spot Light

 #### Transforms

 An operation to transform a 3D resource.
 Transforms are specified by the [transform](#transform) property on a Specific Resource.
 Transforms are carried out on a resource in the implicit or explicit local coordinate space of the resource, and are performed prior to painting that resource into the relatively more global coordinate space of a Scene.

 __Properties__<br/>
 All Transforms _MUST_ have the following properties: [type](#type).<br/><br/>